Background pattern

 • Fever or signs of infection (sore throat, mouth, or urinary problems).

-• Bleeding or unexpected bruising or a feeling of fatigue, dizziness, or shortness of breath (this could indicate a lack of a specific type of blood cell).
+• Bleeding or unexpected bruising or feeling tired, faint, or short of breath (this could indicate insufficient production of a specific type of blood cell).

 Consult your doctor if you experience any of the following side effects while taking this medicine: